kadaan/systemd-docker/README.md

-container, that's misleading: the deletion process triggered by this flag is actually part of the Docker client logic and if the client detaches for whatever reason from the running container, the information is lost (even if another client is re-attached later) and *the container will **not** be deleted* upon termination. `systemd-docker` adds an additional check and looks for the named container when `systemd-docker ... run ...` is called - if a stopped container exists, it's removed.
+container, that's misleading: the deletion process triggered by this flag is actually part of the Docker client logic and if the client detaches for whatever reason from the running container, the information is lost (even if another client is re-attached later) and *the container will **not** be deleted* upon termination. `systemd-docker` adds an additional check and looks for the named container when `systemd-docker ... -- ...` is called - if a stopped container exists, it's removed.

 # Systemd integration details
 ## Automatic container naming
 While it processes unit files, `systemd` populates a range of variables among which `%n` stands for the name of service, derived from it's filename.
 This  allows to write a self-configuring `ExecStart` instruction using the parameters

-`ExecStart=/path/to/systemd-docker ... run ... --name %n --rm ...`
+`ExecStart=/path/to/systemd-docker ... -- ... --name %n --rm ...`

 ## Use of systemd environment variables
 `systemd` handles environment variables with the instructions `Environment=...` and `EnvironmentFile=...`.
 To inject variables into other instructions, the pattern is *${variable_name}*.
 With the `docker run` flag `-e` they can be passed from `systemd` to the Docker container

-Example: `ExecStart=/path/to/systemd-docker ... run -e ABC=${ABC} -e XYZ=${XYZ} ...`
+Example: `ExecStart=/path/to/systemd-docker ... -- -e ABC=${ABC} -e XYZ=${XYZ} ...`

 `systemd-docker` has an option to pass on all defined environment variables using the `--env` flag, explained [here](#environment-variables)